Gov. Kevin Stitt's State of the State promises more for less

 "Now is the time for big, bold decisions," Stitt said near the end of the 50-minute speech.

-For Stitt, that includes radical changes to the education system, a 10-year, $13 billion road-building program
+For Stitt, that includes radical changes to the education system and a 10-year, $13 billion road-building program.

 "Oklahomans have elected the largest (Republican) supermajority in state history," said Stitt.
 "We have a very clear mandate to enact strong conservative policies that protect liberty."

-The extent to which legislative leadership's priorities mesh with those outlined by Stitt on Monday's address and the fiscal year budget proposal he submitted to House and Senate leadership, remains to be seen.
+The extent to which legislative leaders' priorities mesh with those outlined by Stitt in Monday's address and the fiscal year budget proposal he submitted to House and Senate leaders remains to be seen.

-Stitt laid out four "checkpoints" for the coming session and year, but really there were five; he began his speech with another attack on the U.S. Supreme Court's 2020 McGirt decision, which solidified tribal sovereignty in the state and gives the federal government and Indian nations more law enforcement and judicial responsibility at the expense of the state.
+Stitt laid out four "checkpoints" for the coming session and year, but really there were five; he actually began his speech with another attack on the U.S. Supreme Court's 2020 McGirt decision.

+McGirt solidified tribal sovereignty in the state and gives the federal government and Indian nations more law enforcement and judicial responsibility and the state less authority in those areas.
+By moving it ahead of his legislative agenda, Stitt indicated the significance he gives the matter.

-"Oklahoma has been robbed of the authority to prosecute crimes," Stitt said, echoing previous statements.
+"Oklahoma has been robbed of the authority to prosecute crimes," he said, echoing previous statements.
 "Put simply, McGirt jeopardizes justice."

-Stitt highlighted the case of Billy Lord, an 11-year-old Wagoner boy killed by a drunk driver in 2013.

-The driver, Richard Ray Roth, was found guilty of manslaughter and sentenced to 19 years in prison.
-Last fall, the Oklahoma Criminal Court of Appeals overturned that decision because Lord was a tribal citizen and the death occurred in Indian Country.

-Stitt's attempts to have McGirt overturned or neutralized have further strained his already frosty relations with the state's tribes.
-Muscogee Principal Chief David Hill and two other Muscogee officials, present at the invitation of Speaker Charles McCall, sat stonily through Stitt's speech and appeared to be the only tribal nation officials present.
+Stitt's attempts to overture McGirt or neutralize it have further strained his already frosty relations with the state's 39 tribes.
+Muscogee Nation Principal Chief David Hill and two other Muscogee officials, present at the invitation of Speaker Charles McCall, sat stonily through Stitt's speech and appeared to be the only tribal nation officials present.

 Afterward, Hill accused Stitt of "playing Chicken Little" and "throw(ing) himself down kicking and screaming."